Women (And Men) And Supplemental Iron

 A new study shows why it is a good idea to recommend that senior women re-consider whether to take a dietary supplement that contains iron.
 I suggest that many men should also re-consider this issue.

-The study below from Penn State University was independently sponsored and published in a peer-reviewed journal.
+A study by Ahluwalia of Penn State University was independently sponsored and published in a peer-reviewed medical journal, The American Journal of Clinical Nutrition.

 The women who were deficient in iron had as much as 50 percent less production of immune cells, called T-cells, that fight invading germs.